stevenf7/IsaacSim/source/extensions/omni.isaac.robot_benchmark/docs/README.md

 # Usage

-To enable this extension, go to the Extension Manager menu and enable omni.isaac.avi extension.
+To enable this extension, go to the Extension Manager menu and enable omni.isaac.robot_benchmark extension.